Sessions and Captures System

 All offline adjustments and settings are done in the capture menu.
 As they are identical to the System Setup menu settings, please refer to this part of the user documentation.

-Still, it is possible to store the current state of the computation curve to a new capture, to keep track of your improvements, to quickly access different computations or to store them as target curves.
+It is also possible to store the current state of a computation curve to a new capture, to keep track of the current status, to quickly access different computations or to store them as target curves.
 To capture the computation curve, click on the Capture Computation Curve button.

 Changing capture settings